Peco602/peco602.github.io/content/post/0090-python-dicom/index.md

               IMAGE: 136 SOP Instances

-which basically provides a brief summary of the directory records just introduced.
+which basically provides a brief summary of the directory records previously introduced.

 ## Conclusions

-This post has provided a wide overview about DICOM images in Python in relation to:
+This post has provided a wide overview of DICOM images in Python in particular about:

-- Data structure
+- DICOM data structure
-- Image visualization (and pre-processing)
+- DICOM image visualization (and pre-processing)
-- Image export
+- DICOM image export
-- DICOM File-sets and DICOMDIR
+- DICOM file-sets and DICOMDIR

-The following script summarizes all these concepts since it allows to read a `DICOMDIR` file (via the `DICOMDIR_PATH` variable) and converts all the SOP instances to JPEG images.
-The images will be exported following the directory structure `{OUTPUT_PATH}/{patient_id}/{study_date}/{series_number}/{instance_number}.jpg`.
+As a summary, the following script summarizes all the introduced concepts since it allows to read a `DICOMDIR` file (via the `DICOMDIR_PATH` variable) and convert all the SOP instances to JPEG images.
+The exported images will be saved to a specific path based on specific metadata, i.e., `{OUTPUT_PATH}/{patient_id}/{study_date}/{series_number}/{instance_number}.jpg`.

 ```python